 We believe this is a good addition to any serious assembly language programmer's arsenal.
-It carries a full range of features and functions and has the added advantage of but, at the same time, you cannot expect a course in assembly language just by purchase of the software to do assembly.
-We do commend Cer-Comp for its explaination of the directives, a sometimes mystifying subject which is well and throughly handled in the documentation.
+It carries a full range of features and functions and has the added advantage of allowing assembly to disk.

 We do wish there were a little more to the documentation,